dotnet/EntityFramework.Docs/entity-framework/core/extensions/index.md

 ### EntityFrameworkCore.NCache

 NCache Entity Framework Core Provider is a distributed second level cache provider for caching query results.
 The distributed architecture of NCache makes it more scalable and highly available.
+For EF Core 2.

 [Website](https://www.alachisoft.com/ncache/ef-core-cache.html)